jpudysz/react-native-unistyles/README.md

 ## Basic Usage

-Library gives you two functions from the factory:
+After the initial setup, you only need to focus on two functions responsible for your styles:
 - `createStyleSheet` which replaces `StyleSheet.create`
-- `useStyles` which parses your styles based on screen height, width and theme
+- `useStyles` which parses your styles and ensures TypeScript compatibility with media queries and breakpoints

 ```tsx
 import React from 'react'